kuhi/docker-workshop/README.md

 ## Solution
 1. First you need to create a Dockerfile.
 This Dockerfile is very similar to the one you created in the first exercise.
-2. You need to figure out what dependencies there are and put them in the `requirements.txt` file.
+2. You need to figure out what dependencies are needed and put them in the `requirements.txt` file.
+3. You have to put the correct configuration into the `.env` file.

 -------------